-One of these tumor vascular markers is the extracellular cytoskeletal protein vimentin.
-This marker is externalized from tumor endothelial cells, while expression in all other cells in the body is exclusively intracellular.
+One of these tumor vascular markers, the cytoskeletal protein vimentin, was found to externalize from tumor endothelial cells, while expression in all other cells in the body is exclusively intracellular.
 Extracellular vimentin (eVim) is pro-angiogenic and functionally mimics vascular endothelial growth factor (VEGF) action, while concomitantly acting as inhibitor of leukocyte-endothelial interactions, thereby hampering leukocyte infiltration into the tumor. eVim is overexpressed in the vasculature of different solid tumors, but not present in normal healthy tissue.
-Results
+This makes extracellular vimentin (eVim) an exclusive target for therapy.

-Using iBoost, our proprietary conjugate vaccine technology for induction of efficient antibody responses against self-antigens, we were able to generate strong eVim specific humoral immune responses, resulting in inhibition of tumor growth in preclinical models without affecting the normal healthy vasculature.
-Furthermore, in an ongoing clinical study in client owned dogs with spontaneous bladder cancer our eVim vaccine shows effective and safe inhibition of angiogenesis and tumor growth.
+Using our iBoost conjugate vaccine technology for induction of efficient antibody responses against self-antigens, we were able to generate strong eVim specific humoral immune responses, resulting in inhibition of tumor growth in preclinical models without affecting the normal healthy vasculature.
+Furthermore, in an ongoing clinical study in client owned dogs with spontaneous bladder cancer our vaccine targeting eVim shows effective and safe inhibition of angiogenesis and tumor growth.